 As they're exploring their options, remind your students that many college students change majors at least once and most people won’t remain in a single career for their entire life, so there's no need to feel pigeonholed.
 Help them think about the big picture and the possibility of augmenting their undergraduate studies with a master's or professional degree.
 With a bit of informed support and encouragement, they'll be well on their way to fulfilling college years and rewarding careers.

 Want to bring some fun to the college search and career exploration process?
-Check out our blog Creative College and Career Prep Ideas for Students.
+Check out these Creative College and Career Prep Ideas to Help Students Plan for the Future.